Prickly acacia

 Biological control

-• A total of 6 insects have been introduced as biological control agents against prickly acacia, with 2 establishing and providing some benefit.
+• In Queensland, 6 insects have been introduced as biological control agents against prickly acacia, with 2 establishing and providing some benefit.

 • The beetle Bruchidius sahlbergi established successfully and is now widespread.
 Seed predation is generally low but may reach up to 80% where mature pods are available.